cmbant/CAMB/docs/source/modifying_code.rst

 intended Fortran source.

 The default accuracy parameters are designed for Simons Observatory-like precision for standard models.
-Check your results are stable to increasing accuracy parameters.
+Check your results are stable to increasing accuracy parameters `AccuracyBoost` and `lAccuracyBoost` (in :class:`~camb.model.AccuracyParams`).
+If not, changing specific accuracy parameters as needed may be much more efficient that using the high-level parameter
+`AccuracyBoost` (which increases the accuracy of many things at once).

 There are a number of possible gotchas when using Python-wrapped Fortran types.
 Firstly, types derived directly from `CAMB_Structure` are intended to map directly to Fortran types (via the standard `ctypes` interface), for example, `AccuracyParams` is inherited directly from `CAMB_Structure`.
 These should generally not be instantiated directly in Python as they are only intended to be used as sub-components of larger types.
-For example, a new Python instance `AccuracyParams()` will give a zero Fortran array, which is not the default value for the accuracy parameters.
+For example, a new Python instance of :class:`~camb.model.AccuracyParams` will give a zero Fortran array, which does not correspond to the default values for the accuracy parameters.

 Fortran-mapped classes in Python inherit from `F2003Class`.
 These also map data in a Fortran class type (the `_fields_` defined above).
-If they are a sub-component of another `F2003Class`, they may be created dynamically to match the underlying structure.
+If they are an allocatable subcomponent of another `F2003Class`, they may be created dynamically to match the underlying structure.
 This can give unexpected results if you try to add variables to only the Python class.
-For example, if `pars` is a `CAMBParams()` instance and `test` is not defined then doing this::
+For example, if `pars` is a :class:`~camb.model.CAMBparams` instance and `test` is not defined then doing this::

     pars.DarkEnergy.test = 'x'